OpenCBM/OpenCBM/xum1541/README.txt

 Revisions
 =========
+0.4 (2010/1/4) - Bugfixes for reset handling, both for IEC and USB.
+    Protocol version 2.
 0.3 (2009/12/23) - Add nibbler (mnib/nibtools) support and misc stability
     fixes.
 Protocol version 1.
 0.2 (2009/12/11) - Initial beta release for AT90USBKEY board.